<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 2 minute read

 Do you offer your employees a Health Reimbursement Arrangement (HRA) that integrates with their health plan?
 If yes, you are required to offer COBRA continuation of coverage for the HRA as well as the medical plan.
 In the event you need to offer COBRA, due to an employee’s termination or qualifying event, you will need to include a premium amount for the HRA on your COBRA election form.
-The formula for calculating the HRA premium differs depending if you offer an unfunded or funded HRA.
+The formula for calculating the HRA premium differs depending on if you offer an unfunded or funded HRA.

 Unfunded HRA